PreMiD/Presences/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report for presence that you are having issues with.
 ---

 **Describe the Bug**